Here’s Why Over 2,400 Families Have Chosen Classes with Mindful Birth NY

-These uniquely experiential classes prepare women and their birth partners to work with labor and approach parenting as a team.
-Includes mindfulness-based stress relief for pregnancy; practical, hands-on prep for labor; and skills for navigating the long game of parenting.
+These uniquely experiential classes prepare families to work with labor and approach parenting as a team.
+Includes mindfulness-based stress reduction for pregnancy, birth, and parenting; hands-on prep for labor; practicalities for a connected start to life with baby, and skills for navigating the long game of parenting.
+Classes are taught by Mary Esther Malloy, one of NYC’s most experienced educators and doulas.
+Check out Mary Esther’s article on why mindfulness for labor.

 You will learn by doing